rvdr9k/Trade-Alchemist---Paper-Trading-Simulator/README.md

-# TradeAlchemist: A Stock Market Simulation Application
+# StockSim: A Stock Market Simulation Application

 Welcome to StockSim, a realistic, risk-free stock market trading simulator.
 This application allows users to practice trading strategies, manage a virtual portfolio, and learn about the stock market using real-world data.